 Summit ascent.
 A leisurely start before the Aiguille du Midi cable car and ascent to the Grand Mulets Refuge 3051m.
 This is a 3hr ski tour to the hut where you stay overnight.

 Early alpine start from the hut for the summit ascent.
 We'll be climbing on a mixture of skis and crampons for about 8-10 hours in total.
 Leaving the hut you skin towards the Arête Royale which is climbed on crampons and leads to the Dome du Gouter.
 From there you skin and climb to the summit.
 If the conditions are ideal, we can ski right from the summit but it's usual to leave skis at the Vallot Hut 4382m for the final ascent to the summit.
 The descent will be via the Grand Plateau and past the Grands Mulets hut.
 It's a unique serious descent through wonderful glacial terrain.
-You return to the Plan d’Aiguille for the lift back down to Chamonix and return to the chalet to celebrate.
+You return to the Plan d’Aiguille for the lift back down to Chamonix and return to the hotel to celebrate.

 If conditions are good it is possible to do a heli-drop from the Italian side of Mont Blanc which allows us to reach the summit in 4-5 hours.